kingslycb/eDNAcheck-tool/README.md

 # How to use

-The **eDNA-ObisTool** is an online tool and requires no installation.
+The **eDNAcheck** is an online tool and requires no installation.
 To upload the data for the quality check, following formats are accepted:
 .csv, .xlsx, or .tab.
-Required columns: Latitude (or Lat), Longitude (or Lon), Species or Genus.
-Optionally data can contain Year, Date, or EventDate
+Required columns: Species and/or Genus name, Latitude (or Lat, decimal degrees), Longitude (or Lon, decimal degrees).
+Optional columns include: collection/observation year (Year, YYYY) or collection/observation date (Date, YYYY-MM-DD).

 The output file (.xlsx) summarizes top occurrence matches per sample.
+The number of matches  in the output file is user-defined and ranges from 1 to all available occurrence records.
+The default is 10.
-Beside this, an interactive map with occurence matches will be displayed.
+The output is occampanied by an interactive map with occurence matches.

+The **eDNAcheck** offers two possibilities: check the data against OBIS (already implemented) or against a custom database (under development).
+The required format for the custom database will be: Species name, Genus name, Lat, Lon, Year, Collection/observation date, Optional: any other metadata related to the species/genus occurences
 ------------------------------------------------------------------

 # Contact and citation information